 Figure is derived from 3 @765.30 and 1 @750.92

 That average is not the value the item will post at when it’s sold, it will post according to your valuation method.
-We average the unit figure because otherwise we would have to list the item multiple times at each different cost it has been received it which would make reading the Valuation a nightmare.
+We average the unit figure because otherwise we would have to list the item multiple times at the different costs it has been received at, which would make reading the Valuation a nightmare.

-If you use first in first out it means that the cost will track for each individual item regardless of when the next item was received.
+If you use FIFO it means that the cost will track for each individual item regardless of when the next item was received.
 The Inventory valuation report does its best to give you average cost but the method you are using as FIFO shows the cost for each item differently than what the inventory valuation may show in each order.